Thousands of creative leaders manage their agencies with Workamajig.

 Some of these are:

-Leadership is a complementary to management.
+Leadership is complementary to management.
 While the latter focuses on managing complexity, the former brings order and vision to projects.
 Little wonder that project managers are expected to have leadership talent alongside management know-how.

 There is a direct correlation between the complexity of a project and the need for leadership.
 In fact, one influential paper even argued that positive leadership contributed almost 76% to a project’s success.

 When you break down the elements that make a project successful, you’ll find that they’re all related to leadership in some way.
-Communication, team building, strategizing - these are all key PM skills that are also essential for leadership.
+Communication, team building, and strategizing - are all key PM skills that are also essential for leadership.

 Be a better leader and you’ll undoubtedly be a better project manager.